Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Motion-Plane-Adaptive Inter Prediction

-The precise pixel position within each subblock, at which the motion-plane-adaptive motion model is evaluated, can in principle be chosen arbitrarily.
+The precise pixel position within each subblock, at which the motion model is evaluated, can in principle be chosen arbitrarily.
 While intuitively, one would choose the center position of the subblock, our experiments showed that better results are obtained using one of the actual pixel positions surrounding the floating point center position.
-For further evaluations, we use the pixel position in the second row and second column of each subblock as shown in blue in Fig.~\ref{fig:mpa-4x4-subblocks}.
+For further evaluations, we use the pixel position in the second row and second column of each subblock as shown in Fig.~\ref{fig:mpa-4x4-subblocks:with}.

-After motion modeling, the reference frame sampling step then extracts the pixel values shifted according to the resulting motion field from the selected reference frame to generate a prediction for the current CU.
-No adaptions for the integration of MPA are necessary in this step.
+After motion modeling, the reference frame sampling step shaded yellow in Fig.~\ref{fig:inter-prediction-pipeline} extracts the pixel values shifted according to the resulting motion field from the selected reference frame to generate a prediction for the current CU.
+No adaptions for the integration of MPA are necessary here.

 If no merge mode is applied, an encoder-side motion estimation needs to be performed in order to find suitable parameters for motion compensation.
 While the search strategies for the translational and affine motion models remain unchanged, an extended strategy for the motion-plane-adaptive motion model is required.
 Conceptually, the search strategy for MPA can be interpreted as three independent searches, one for each available motion plane.
 Thereby, the existing motion vector search strategies for the classical translational motion estimation can be applied to search the best-matching motion vector on each motion plane.
 Within MPA, the motion plane and motion vector combination leading to the minimum rate-distortion cost is then selected.
 In case of bi-prediction, both predictions share the same motion plane.
 In the end, the encoder decides between MPA and the classical pipeline by selecting the tool with the lowest overall rate-distortion cost.